travelaudience/kubernetes-nexus/docs/usage/using-nexus-with-docker.md

 type: kubernetes.io/dockercfg
 ```

-Let Kubernetes know about your secret using `kubectl`:
+Store the secret:

 ```bash
 $ kubectl create -f nexus-docker.yaml
 secret "nexus-docker" created
 ```

-Now, whenever you need to use a private image in a pod you just need to
+Now, whenever one need to use a private image in a pod, one just need to
-reference this secret:
+reference the newly created secret:

 ```yaml
 apiVersion: v1